Diabetes mellitus refers to a group of metabolic disorders that result from an inability to produce and/or reduced sensitivity to insulin.

 These conditions are associated with a significant morbidity and mortality if not recognised and managed appropriately.
-They will be discussed in depth in future entries in our diabetes series.
+Our notes on each topic can be found:

 Uncontrolled diabetes results in small vessel disease affecting the kidneys, nerves and retinas (amongst other systems).